Kruiser8/Kruiz-Control/js/Documentation.md

 ***

 ## Chat
 Enables the ability to take actions on chat message and send messages.
+Note that Kruiz Control can respond to messages sent by Kruiz Control.

 ### Chat Triggers
 Chat triggers use a `<permission>` parameter to specify who can use a command.
 The following values can be combined in any order.